PCFSolutions/pcf-interview-exercises/pcf-recipe/README.md

   - A console application that retrieves data as specced above from the recipepuppy API
   - Suitable tests that demonstrate your application
   - Relevant error handling

+## Time Management

+You shouldn't spend more than 2-3 hours on this exercise.
+If you aren't finished during that time, please commit the latest version of your work, along with a short note explaining how far you got and what your next steps would be.